Privacy Policy

 • Marketing service providers – who may, through the course of their professional services to SunSave be required to have access to SunSave services for providing required system services i.e. hosting services, database marketing, customer analytics.

-• Third party payment providers – to process payments when you purchase products or services from us.
+• Third party payment providers – to process payments from you.

 • Professional advisors – including accountants, financial advisors, lawyers and other professional advisors to support auditing, compliance and corporate governance functions.